javrasya/yelp-data/README.md

 # YELP Data Processing Project

-This is the academic yelp data processing project consist of `pipeline` and `processor` parts based on SMACK concept.
-While processor part is developed as `Spark` project runs on `Cassandra`,  pipeline part is developed with `python` `Luigi` and `GenericLuigi` which is an open source project to improve luigi functionalities like task re-usability and defining luigi pipeline flow as a json.
+This is the academic yelp data processing project consist of `pipeline`, `processor` and `data serving layer` parts based on SMACK concept.
+While processor part is developed as `Spark` project runs on `Cassandra`,  pipeline part is developed with python `Luigi` and `GenericLuigi` which is an open source project to improve luigi functionalities like task re-usability and defining luigi pipeline flow as a json.
 I authored the `GenericLuigi` project.
-There is also data serving layer with `Jupyter` and some prepared `Jupyter` notebooks contains interesting queries.
+Data serving layer is `Jupyter` and some prepared `Jupyter` notebooks contains interesting queries.

  This project provide ease of processing YELP academic dataset by minimum code changes required on a schema update or new one comes up.